-A lack of personal boundaries.
+- A lack of personal boundaries.
 Your limits aren’t clear or respected by both sides of the relationship.
 You take on responsibility for your loved one’s emotions and actions on top of your own.

-Denial about the codependent nature of the relationship.
+- Denial about the codependent nature of the relationship.
 In denying your own needs, you believe you’re caring for the other person.

 If you’re starting your journey of changing codependent behavior, I know it can seem daunting.
 Let’s talk about where to begin.

-Where you can start
+Where you can start to reduce codependent tendencies

 It’s absolutely achievable that patients can reach their goals, and family and friends can act as their support — mindfully.
 You and your loved one are deserving of it.